lamberta/devkit-doc/native/ios-stages.md

 ### 3. Building

-Use the command-line tools from the Game Closure SDK to [build your game code](./ios-build.html) into an Xcode project.
+Use the command-line tools from the Game Closure DevKit to [build your game code](./ios-build.html) into an Xcode project.
 The full list of command-line arguments can be brought up by running `basil build native-ios --help`.

 <img src="./assets/ios/ios-build-console.png"></img>